luisfelipehernandezmora/Selenium_Web_Testing/Selenium.md

-# Webscraping and automate testing with Selenium
+# Webscraping and automate testing with Selenium (Tech Talk 14th july)

+# Introduction

 ## What is it?

 Is an **open source** project, that provides many automation capabilities and webscraping elements. is said that requires **higher coding skills** when compared with other web testing comercial softwares (all of them paid).
 Supports **multiple programming languages** like Java, Python, CSharp, Ruby, JavaScript and Kotlin.
+It's official documentation can be found [here](https://www.selenium.dev/documentation/) and a not official documentation, but still very handy, well organized and helpful can be found [here](https://selenium-python.readthedocs.io/index.html)

 ## What we will do?
-1. We are going to explore the different options and capabilities of [Selenium](https://www.selenium.dev/documentation/).
+1. We are going to explore the different options and capabilities of Selenium
 2. Live-code an example in a test website.
 3. See how to test a webpage with different cases, users, check and detect unexpected behaviors or bugs.